kelseyabreu/TopicTrends/backend/CLOUD_RUN_README.md

 2. **Use a managed Redis service** like Redis Labs or Upstash

-#### Ollama
+#### AI Services

-Since Ollama is used for local model inference, you'll need to replace it with a cloud-based alternative:
+For AI-powered text embeddings and language models in the cloud environment:

-- Consider using Google's Vertex AI or OpenAI API instead of Ollama
+- Use Google's Vertex AI or OpenAI API for text embeddings and language model capabilities
 - Update your application code to use these cloud services
+- Add the necessary API keys to your environment variables

 ## Troubleshooting